-The Clean Water Act gives authority to each state to issue a 401 Water Quality Certification (§401 Certification) for any project that needs a Section 404 Permit, NPDES permit issuance, and FERC hydropower licenses.
+The Clean Water Act gives authority to each state to issue a Section 401 Water Quality Certification (§401 Certification) for any project that needs a Section 404 Permit, NPDES permit, FERC hydropower license, or other federal permit or license.
 The §401 Certification is a verification by the state that the project will not violate water quality standards.
+The §401 Certification is conducted pursuant to UAC R317-15.
 DWQ works with applicants to avoid and minimize impacts to water quality and may require actions on projects to protect water quality.
 These required actions are called conditions.